amrvac/amrvac/doc/radiative_cooling.md

 by assuming pure Bremsstrahlung at high temperatures (\f$ \Lambda \sim \sqrt{T} \f$).
 This has been done to allow the different numerical cooling methods to extend to higher temperatures.

 All coolingcurves are in cgs.
-The piecewise power laws have a pre-coded temperature range of 1.e2 to 1.e10 K.
+The piecewise power laws have a pre-coded temperature range of 1.e3 to 1.e10 K, for practical reasons.

 ## The numerical methods